-An iconic landmark of Puerto Rico located in Old San Juan, San Felipe del Morro (aka “El Morro”) is a military fort the Spanish created during the 16th century to defend Puerto Rico from sea attacks.
+An iconic landmark of Puerto Rico located in Old San Juan, San Felipe del Morro (aka “El Morro”) is a Spanish military fort from the 16th century that protected Puerto Rico from sea attacks.
 The fort hides six floors of barracks, dungeons, a lighthouse, and an interior courtyard.
 It’s definitely one of the most popular things to do in San Juan!

-👉 Local Tip: After exploring El Morro´s history, head over to El Morro’s esplanade.
-Buy a kite from the kiosks there to spend the afternoon flying kites in El Morro, and experience the visit as a local.
+👉 Local Tip: After exploring El Morro, head over to El Morro’s esplanade and buy a kite from the kiosks there to spend the afternoon flying kites among the locals.

 Old San Juan

-👉 Local Tip: History buffs and food lovers can spend weeks exploring all of San Juan’s many things to do.
-I recommend visiting Calle de la Fortaleza and Calle del Cristo for some of the best photos and food places in Old San Juan.
+👉 Local Tip: History buffs and food lovers can spend weeks exploring San Juan.
+I especially recommend visiting Calle de la Fortaleza and Calle del Cristo for some of the best photos and places to eat in San Juan.

 You’ll find a lot of caves in Puerto Rico, but this is arguably the best of the bunch!
 Cueva Ventana, or Window Cave sports one of the most impressive views of the country.
-Located in Arecibo, this cave sits on top of a hill and its natural window opening gives visitors a bird’s eye point of view of the Puerto Rican countryside.
+Located in Arecibo, this cave sits on top of a limestone cliff and its natural window opening gives visitors a bird’s eye point of view of the Puerto Rican countryside.
 It’s a moderate hike to get there.

 If you’ve been to Old San Juan and you’re looking for other unique things to do in Puerto Rico, El Yunque National Forest is your best choice.
 El Yunque Rainforest is the only tropical rainforest in the national forest system of the United States.
-It offers nature lovers exciting hikes, a breath-taking view of the north coast, and three astonishing waterfalls to swim in.
+It offers nature lovers exciting hikes, a breathtaking view of the north coast, and multiple waterfalls, tide pools, and rivers to swim in.

 👉Local Tip: Due to the COVID 19 pandemic, you have to book your entrance to El Yunque.
 Book your tickets with as much time as possible using this website.
 Tickets are not sold at the entrance.